-We don’t only review website builders; we also use WordPress.org on a daily basis.
+We use WordPress.org on a daily basis.
 And not just us: with a market share of 41.0%, WordPress is really dominating the web.
-With this guide we want to show you scenarios where it makes sense to use WordPress – and when it doesn’t.
-Robert and his team are looking forward to receiving your questions!
+With this guide we want to show you when it makes sense to use WordPress – and when it doesn’t and how to create your own WordPress site.

-The main difference between WordPress.org and a hosted website builder like Weebly and Squarespace is the level of complexity.
+The main difference between WordPress.org and a hosted website builder like Weebly and Wix is the level of complexity.
 While you barely ever get in touch with the technical side of things using a website builder, you will indeed need some technical understanding in order to run a website with WordPress.org.

 One big advantage of WordPress is its expandability: once your website runs on this platform there are hardly any limits left.
 These are a few real-world examples of scenarios when WordPress makes sense: